M4XMU3/d2e/README.md

 # d2e
-Difficult To Easy - Developing a LLM for translating official into easy language
+Difficult To Easy - Developing a LLM for translating official into German Easy Language
 paper: Arxive link coming soon

 # before you start